 Program Income.
-24CFR92.503(a)(3) states that program income derived from consortium activities undertaken by or within a member UGLG continues to be the consortium's program income even after the UGLG terminates its participation in the consortium.
-The lead entity could permit a member that no longer participates in the consortium to retain program income as a subrecipient for future HOME projects pursuant to a written agreement.
-(24CFR92.503(a)(1)).
+Program income under the HOME Program is defined at 24 CFR 92.2.
+Program income derived from consortium activities undertaken by or within a member UGLG continues to be the consortium's program income even after the UGLG terminates its participation in the consortium (24 CFR 92.503(a)(3)).
+The lead entity could permit a member that no longer participates in the consortium to retain program income as a subrecipient for future HOME projects pursuant to a written agreement (§ 92.503(a)(1)).
+Program income must be used in accordance with HOME requirements.

 Repayments.
 Any HOME funds invested in housing that does not meet the affordability requirements, is terminated before completion, or is determined to be ineligible must be repaid by the PJ.
-Although the lead entity could try to collect from a member, the lead entity is responsible for repayments to HUD (24CFR92.503(b)).
+Although the lead entity could try to collect from a member, the lead entity is responsible for repayments to HUD (§ 92.503(b)).

 Recaptured Funds.
 Recaptured funds received from a PJ's homebuyer program during the period of affordability are deposited in its HOME local account.
-The lead entity could permit a member that no longer participates in the consortium to retain the recaptured funds as a subrecipient pursuant to a written agreement (24CFR92.503(c)).
+The lead entity could permit a member that no longer participates in the consortium to retain the recaptured funds as a subrecipient pursuant to a written agreement (§ 92.503(c)).

 Monitoring.
-The PJ is responsible for reviewing the performance of each subrecipient at least annually (24CFR91.504(a)).
-The lead entity is responsible for applying the same requirements to its members as are applicable to its subrecipients (24CFR92.101(d)).
+The PJ is responsible for reviewing the performance of each subrecipient at least annually (§ 92.504(a)).
+The lead entity is responsible for applying the same requirements to its members as are applicable to its subrecipients (§ 92.101(d)).
 The lead entity has continuing monitoring responsibilities during the period of affordability for all activities funded by the consortium.